 • Anyone who feels like they’ve done all the top London tourist landmarks and activities

-• People visiting London who want to do something different and unusual
+• People visiting London who would like to do something different and unusual

 • Train, tube and transport enthusiasts